Natchez, Louisiana

 Natchez is a village in Natchitoches Parish, Louisiana, United States.
 The population was 597 at the 2010 census.
 It is part of the Natchitoches Micropolitan Statistical Area.
-The village and parish are part of the Cane River National Heritage Area.
+The village and parish are part of the Cane River National Heritage Area and located on Isle Brevelle.

 History

 This village is one of the oldest communities in the territory covered by the Louisiana Purchase, and is part of the Cane River National Heritage Area.
 The Côte Joyeuse (English: Joyous Coast) area was home to the earliest French planters in Louisiana.
 Some of the plantations (or former plantations) in Natchez include the Oakland Plantation (1818), Cherokee Plantation (c.
 1825), Oaklawn Plantation (1830), Cedar Bend Plantation (1850) and the Atahoe Plantation (1873).

 The Isle Brevelle church in Natchez was established in 1803 by Augustin Métoyer and church services been held continuously since then.
 It is the oldest church in the United States that was founded by and for the mixed-Creole people.
 The church was built by sons of Métoyer and Marie Thérèse Coincoin.
 Because of the significance of the Créole church's history and its centrality in the life of the community, it is featured on the Louisiana African American Heritage Trail.